Don’t let your friends keep peeling eggs, share this post and save the eggs and save their sanity!!

 1 cups of water

 1. Add 1 cups of water to Instant Pot followed by steamer rack and silicone egg mold.
-Next, crack 7 eggs into each hole.
+Next, lightly oil the inside of the silicone mold with coconut oil or olive oil.
+Then crack 7 eggs into each hole.

 2. Lock lid on and make sure pressure valve is closed.
-Press "Manual" and adjust time to 10 minutes.
+Press "Manual" and adjust time to 10 minutes (11-12 miniutes for larger eggs.)

 3. After 10 minutes and timer goes off, wait 1 minute and then release steam and carefully remove lid.